cesar-rgon/desktop-app-installer/README.md

 ### 6. Add new translation file
 To add a new translation file for a specific language just follow next steps:

-1. Create a new file "./languages/xx.properties" with the content of an existing translation file, for example, [en.properties](./languages/en.properties)
+1. Create a new file "./languages/xx.properties" with the content of an existing translation file, for example, [en.properties][en.properties]
   Considerations:
   * 'xx' must consist of two lowercase characters based on [ISO639-1 code][ISO639] for the specific language.